Graduate Assistantships at Western Illinois University

 2. Must be a degree-seeking graduate student regularly accepted into a master’s program.
 Probationary students, non-degree students, and second bachelor’s degree students are not eligible to hold assistantship positions.

-4. Must be enrolled in at least nine semester hours of graduate coursework or undergraduate deficiencies if holding a graduate or research assistant position for fall/spring; or at least six semester hours if holding a teaching assistant position for fall/spring; or three semester hours for summer (any position).
+4. Must be enrolled in at least nine semester hours of graduate coursework or undergraduate deficiencies if holding a graduate, teaching support, or research assistant position for fall/spring; or at least six semester hours if holding a teaching assistant position for fall/spring; or three semester hours for summer (any position).
 If it is the assistant's last semester of coursework (as verified by the degree plan), it is acceptable to be registered for only the remaining required courses.

 5. Sign an assistantship contract and complete all required employment paperwork.